Welcome to Nottingham University Hospitals

 - Please bring as few personal belongings with you as possible.

-- Do not eat or drink whilst on our wards.
+- Please do not eat or drink whilst on our wards.

-- Do not wander around the ward or interact with other patients.
+- Please do not wander around the ward or interact with other patients.

-- Please be aware that children under 16 are not routinely allowed to visit unless there are special circumstances.
+- Please be aware that children under five are not routinely allowed to visit unless there are special circumstances.
 If you are unsure, please speak to the Ward Manager.

 For patients who are on wards with active transmissible infections we are unable to permit face to face general visiting but all wards can help to facilitate virtual visiting.